 The Racial Violence that Dare Not Speak Its Name

-Recent flash mob violence has alerted Americans to a troubling wave of sadistic racial mayhem.
+Recent flash mob violence has alerted Americans to a pattern of racially tinged violence..
 A notable outbreak occurred in Denver in 2009, setting a pattern of delay, denial, and silence.
 Now that same scourge has returned to Denver, among many other places.

 In 2009, a four month wave of mayhem broke out in Denver.
 There were at least 26 violent robberies committed by two black gangs.
 The victims were -- without exception -- whites and Hispanics.
 When the dust settled from that initial spate of violence, victims were left with injuries ranging from a skull fracture to broken noses and shattered eye sockets.
 The local Denver ABC news affiliate summarized the crime spree:

 Black gangs roaming downtown Denver often vented their hatred for white victims before assaulting and robbing them during a four-month crime wave, according to interviews and court records obtained by 7NEWS.